Dynatrace/ace-box/user-skel/ansible/roles/demo-release-validation-srg-gitlab/files/docs/03_Release_Validation/03_01_Successful_Build.md

 # 1. Successful Build

 In this first step, we will outline the different phases of our CI configuration as well as show what happens in the background.
-At the end of this step, the simplenodeservice artifact will have been deployed and a quality gate will have been performed with a successful result.
+At the end of this step, the simplenodeservice artifact will have been deployed and a release validation will have been performed with a successful result.

 > Note: Build numbers might differ from what you have in your environment.
 When creating documentation re-runs were performed.